Solidworks: Engineering 4.0?|

 $6000.00 plus on a system then have to buy a BOM add-on to make it work

 The biggest problem of the above concept is that you have to create special files and make sure the recipient is well versed on how to handle those files.
 Everything depends on the CAD system.
 It gets much worse as you go up the 3D CAD food chain with Catia, NX and Creo.
 They have to make you dependent on their CAD product.
 But trust me.
 You just have to basically understand how to handle the internal PDM.
 Hopefully they provide an effective system.
 One idiot is trying to sell a BOM add-on.
 Okay, pay $6000.00 plus on a system then have to buy a BOM add-on to make it work better.
-They have to think we all a very stupid, hmm, obviously some are.
+They have to think we all are very stupid, hmm, obviously some are.

 I can eliminate the need for you to be dependent on any CAD system.

 No, you do not have to switch your CAD system.
 You just need to establish a document control system that is easy to manage and to access outside the CAD system.
 I can tell you, all you need is the model in a native or neutral format and an AID (Associated Information Document (drawing)) as a PDF.
 These two files should be available to any that need it in an easily accessible document control system.